ethereumproject/rfc/README.md

 This is the Ethereum Classic RFC project.

-We collect specifications for APIs, file formats, protocols, processes and compositions of RFCs which result in a blockchain hardfork.
+We collect specifications for APIs, file formats, protocols, processes and compositions of RFCs which result in a blockchain hard/soft fork.

 You can start contributing by sending a pull request to https://github.com/ethereumproject/rfc on GitHub.